TickTeam/guide-tt/android_app/1_how_to_create_a_new_task.md

 Press and hold the add button to speak.
 For example, you can say pick up Jack at 10 PM tomorrow.
 Then a task “pick up Jack at 10 PM tomorrow” will be generated with due date (tomorrow) and reminder time (10 PM).

-**-Option 6: Add a task by 'note to self' voice command with Google Now.**
+**-Option 6: Add a task by “note to self” voice command with Google Now.**

 1.Make sure that your phone is equipped with Google Now.